jantzl/reactnd-project-readable-starter/README.md

 ## API Server

 Information about the API server and how to use it can be found in its [README file](api-server/README.md).

+## Frontend Server

+Information about the frontend server and how to use it can be found in its [README file](frontend/README.md).